-The Fire Authority has delegated to the Hearings Panel such of its powers to take action in respect of individual members as may be necessary to promote and maintain high standards of conduct.
-Accordingly the Hearings Panel may:-
+The Fire Authority has delegated to the Hearings Panel such of its powers to act in respect of individual members as may be necessary to promote and maintain high standards of conduct.
+Accordingly, the Hearings Panel may;

-- 8.1 Publish its findings in respect of the member's conduct; - 8.2 Report its findings to the Fire Authority for information; - 8.3 Recommend to the member's Group Leader (or in the case of un-grouped members, recommend to the Fire Authority or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Fire Authority; - 8.4 Remove the member from all outside appointments to which he/she has been appointed or nominated by the Fire Authority; - 8.5 Withdraw facilities provided to the member by the Fire Authority, such as a computer, website and/or email and Internet access; or - 8.6 Exclude the member from the Fire Authority's offices or other premises, with the exception of meeting rooms as necessary for attending Fire Authority, Committee and Sub-Committee meetings. - 8.7 Seek informal resolution through mediation.
+- a) publish its findings in respect of the member's conduct, - b) report its findings to the Fire Authority for information, - c) recommend to the member's Group Leader (or in the case of un-grouped members, recommend to the Fire Authority or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Fire Authority, - d) remove the member from all outside appointments to which he/she has been appointed or nominated by the Fire Authority, - e) withdraw facilities provided to the member by the Fire Authority, such as a computer, website and/or email and Internet access, - f) exclude the member from the Fire Authority's offices or other premises, apart from meeting rooms as necessary for attending Fire Authority, Committee and Sub-Committee meetings, - g) seek informal resolution through mediation.